drobotovlike/updated-nature/EMAIL_VERIFICATION_FIX.md

 # Email Verification Fix - White Screen After CAPTCHA

 ## Problem
 After entering email and completing CAPTCHA verification, a white/blank window opens and nothing happens.
+OR: User completes email verification but gets redirected to dashboard before completing all sign-up steps (like setting password).

 ## Root Cause
 This is typically caused by **incorrect redirect URLs** in Clerk Dashboard.
 The email verification link redirects to a URL that doesn't exist or isn't configured properly.